syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 {% endhighlight %}

-## How to disable dropping when dragging over a particular column
+## How to cancel dropping when dragging for a particular column

-Dropping can be disabled for a particular columns while dragging a column.
-Refer to the following code sample to cancel dropping of a particular column:
+Dropping can be canceled for a particular column while dragging a column.
+Refer to the following code sample to cancel dropping for a particular column:

 {% highlight c# %}